SweeprFi/event-tracker/README.md

 # Sweep Events

-Local Node app to show SWEEP events from all chains
+Local Node app to show SWEEP events from all chains that are listed in src/config.js

 This app shows Mint, Burn, and Transfer events.

-You can modify it to show the events that are important for your marketmaking
+You can modify it to show the chains and events that are important for your marketmaking.

 ## Set up